dikanu/Library-Management-System/README.md

 # Library Management System Using Cpp
-# In this code I have used class, object concept and also loop, switch case statement concept.
+# In this code I have used class, object concept and also loop, switch case statement, goto concept .